xaviertintin/workshop-prelesson-cloud/_episodes/04-demo2.md

 - "How can I set up shared storage for my workflows?"
 - "How to run a simple job and get the the ouput?"
 objectives:
-- "Understand how to run a simple workflows in a commercial cloud environment"
+- "Understand how to run a simple workflows in a commercial cloud environment or local machine"
 - "Understand how to set up shared storage and use it in a workflow"
 keypoints:
 - "With Kubernetes one can run workflows similar to a batch system"